diezmiguel/kasasa/README.md

  - GET /api/loan/list - return type JSON
  - POST /api/loan/add  - return type JSON.

-I have implemented a BASIC auth  that checks for a token in the header called "authToken".
-The token to be used is in the example env file.
-It needs to be passed in  the request header in any request being made.
+I have implemented JWT  auth token  that checks for a  the Bearer token in the header.z

 ## UNIT TESTING
 I have created some unit testing as well as Feature tests.
 The tests are running in a different database specified in phpunit.xml.
 It is a clone one the real database.
 Below is the DDL to creaste the table in the testing database: